cjthedj97/blog/cpanel/oneliners/_posts/2021-04-09-get-email-accounts.md

 ### List all email userdata

-{% include note.html content="This outputs A LOT of data" %}
+{% include note.html content="This First one outputs A LOT of data" %}

 ```bash
 for i in $(cat /etc/userdomains | awk '{print $2}'); do uapi --user=$i Email list_pops 2>/dev/null ; done | less